derekhdy/learngit/readme.txt

 Git is a version control system.
-Git is free software distrubuted under GPL.
+Git is free software distrubuted under GPL
+Git has a mutbale index called stage